 Where possible the University will complete the initial investigation and formal stages of these procedures within 60 calendar days of any allegation being made to the student.
-This timescale does not include the time required for any legal processes if the allegations arise from a criminal investigation.
-In such cases, the University will typically pause fitness to practise procedures until the outcome of a legal process.
-If the complexity of the case means these timescales are not achievable, the student will be kept informed of the progress of their case.
+This timescale does not include the time required for any legal processes if the allegations arise from a criminal investigation, external investigation, or any other pause in the proceedings in accordance with these regulations.
+The University will typically pause fitness to practise procedures until the outcome of a legal process or external investigation.
+If the complexity of the case or other circumstances means these timescales are not achievable, the student will be kept informed of the progress of their case.